JhonathaRicardo/InterferometryAnalysis_LIP/README.md

 ### Interferogram Image
 - ***[Interferogram (LIP)]*** interferogram image frame.

 - ***[Open File(s)]*** Open interferogram image(s) file(s) with the presence of a laser-induced plasma.
-Image file extensions should preferably be .png or .snp.
-However, all image extensions (*.gif*, *.jpg*, *.bmp*, etc) could be used.
+Image file extensions should preferably be *.png* or *.snp.* (Newport proprietary format) for Newport CCD.
+However, all image extensions (*.gif*, *.jpg*, *.bmp*, etc) can be used.
 The path to the opened file is shown in the text box immediately above.
-If more than one file has been opened, each file will be analyzed individually, and the average of all results will be presented to the user.
+If more than one file has been opened, each one is analyzed individually, and the average of all results is presented to the user.
   > **Warning**
   >  Interferometry Analysis - LIP software only works with grayscale image files.